oddbird/oddsite/content/2017/03/16/serializing-things.rst

 is hardly an uncommon need, but there are a few ways to approach the problem.

 First, of course, you can use the ``pickle`` Celery task serializer.
-This isn't terrible, but pickle does open you up to some `security concerns
-<https://blog.nelhage.com/2011/03/exploiting-pickle/>`_.
-You can mitigate them,
-but unless you feel confident that you know what you're doing, it's best to avoid exposing yourself to them in the first place.
+This isn't terrible, but pickle does open you up to some `security concerns`_.
+You can mitigate them, but unless you feel confident that you know what you're doing, it's best to avoid exposing yourself to them in the first place.
 In the same way that you *can* sanitize all your database inputs and assemble DB queries through string concatenation – but would be well-advised to use prepared statements – you *can* ensure that everything that touches ``pickle`` is adequately sanitized.
 I, for one, prefer to avoid using it, and save myself the worry.

 To ensure we don't risk executing arbitrary code, we can tell Celery to use the JSON serializer: